jayab2010/cosmetic/README.md

 3. Give your app a name (it must be unique), select a region and click create app.
 4. Under resources choose to add on PostgreSQL hobby free.
 5. Go to settings, press Reveal vars button and copy database url.
-6. Go back to your IDE and type in git bash pip install dj-database-url which will allow to connect to db url.
+6. Go back to your IDE and type in pip3 install dj-database-url which will allow to connect to db url.
 7. Type pip install psycopg2 which allow connect to postgress.
 8. Type pip freeze > requirements.txt to update packages file.
 9. Fill the heroku db url value for your environment variables in the env.py file.
 10. Type python manage.py migrate to create and run migrations.
 11. Type python manage.py createsuperuser to create a super user.
 12. Return to the Heroku dashboard and under settings/ config vars click reveal vars.
 Add the key values for all your environment variables from env.py project file.
-13.Type pip install gunicorn - package required to connect to heroku.
+13. Type pip install gunicorn - package required to connect to heroku.
-13. Type pip freeze > requirements.txt to update packages file.
+14. Type pip freeze > requirements.txt to update packages file.
-14. Create Procfile.
+15. Create Procfile.
-15. Commit all changes to github.
+16. Commit all changes to github.
-16. Go to heroku Deploy tab and in deployment method choose github connect, find you repository and press connect.
+17. Go to heroku Deploy tab and in deployment method choose github connect, find you repository and press connect.
-17. Go to manual deploy and press depoy branch after while when is no error you will see url of your app.
+18. Go to manual deploy and press depoy branch after while when is no error you will see url of your app.
-18. Open the Heroku app address adding /admin to the end of the URL and login with the superuser credentials.
+19. Open the Heroku app address adding /admin to the end of the URL and login with the superuser credentials.
-19. Use the Django admin interface to add data to your app.
+20. Use the Django admin interface to add data to your app.

-    A live website can be found on Heroku (https://e-toptech.herokuapp.com/)
+    A live website can be found on Heroku ( https://studiofinish.herokuapp.com/)

-    The repository can be found on Github (https://github.com/adrian80z/e-commerce)
+    The repository can be found on Github (https://github.com/jayab2010/cosmetic)

 ## Credits

 **Content**

-*	The images on all the products were from [Sephora.com](https://www.sephora.com)
+*	The images on all the products were from [Sephora.com](https://www.sephora.com),[Jcpenny.com](https://www.jcpenney.com/)
 *	The Profile Registration & Log in functions was used from the Code Institute course lesson Authentication & Authorisation
 *	Parts of the design and wiring of the project was learned from the Code Institute course lesson Putting It All Together | ECommerce Mini Project